What is group B strep infection?

 What are the complications of group B strep infection?

 Invasive infection with GBS in babies may result in sepsis, pneumonia, meningitis, or occasionally death.
 In some babies who survive, long-term sequelae of the disease include deafness, blindness, or developmental disabilities.

 In nonpregnant adults with chronic medical conditions who develop invasive GBS infection, complications may include pneumonia, urinary tract infection, sepsis, skin, and soft-tissue infection, bone and joint infection, and rarely meningitis.

-What is the prognosis of a group B strep infection?
+What is the prognosis for group B strep infection?

 The prognosis of a GBS infection varies depending on various factors, including the patient's age and the presence of any underlying medical conditions.
 In the United States, the death rate (mortality rate) for babies with GBS infection is about 5%.
 Pregnant women who develop symptoms of GBS infection also have low mortality rates, as they tend to be otherwise healthy.
-Nonpregnant adults who develop invasive GBS infection tend to have higher mortality rates, ranging from 5%-47% depending on the study, as this group of patients tend to be older and they frequently have serious underlying medical conditions.
+Nonpregnant adults who develop invasive GBS infection tend to have higher mortality rates, ranging from 5%-47% depending on the study, as these patients tend to be older and they frequently have serious underlying medical conditions.

 Is it possible to prevent group B strep infection?